 What is Red Teaming?

-practice of adopting an adversarial approach that challenges existing plans, policies, and systems.is the
+Red teaming is the practice of adopting an adversarial approach that challenges existing plans, policies, and systems.

 The goal of red teaming is to eliminate obstacles to critical thinking that sometimes get in the way of adopting and implementing new IT security measures.